Lego Education

-Lego Education (formerly known as Lego Dacta and stylized as LEGO education) is a Lego theme designed specifically for schools that concentrates sets that can be used by education institutions and includes sets that can focus on Duplo and Technic themes and contain larger amounts of blocks.
+Lego Education (formerly known as Lego Dacta) is a Lego theme designed specifically for schools that concentrates sets that can be used by education institutions and includes sets that can focus on Duplo and Technic themes and contain larger amounts of blocks.
 The theme was first introduced in 1999.

 Overview

 The product line focuses on the complete Lego learning pathway from elementary through high school.
 Lego Education designs its learning solutions to align with various educational standards, including the Next Generation Science Standards, International Society for Technology in Education standards, and Common Core State Standards.
 Their products, such as Spike Prime and BricQ Motion, come with lesson plans that support educators' instruction.
 Educational tools developed by Lego Education, have been shown to have a positive effect on students' STEM learning outcomes.
-A analysis revealed that incorporating robotics into STEM education enhances learning performance and attitudes.
+An analysis revealed that incorporating robotics into STEM education enhances learning performance and attitudes.